• Home

 The promise of Jesus to the faithful church:

-10 Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.
+Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.
 (Revelation 3:10)

 In that passage Jesus went on to tell them He was coming quickly.
 That phrase 'coming quickly' doesn't speak so much of the calendar or the clock but how rapidly it would unfold once it starts.
-When He comes it is going to happen in the blink of an eye.
+When He comes, it is going to happen in the blink of an eye.

 (You might also read Luke 21:36 here)

-We can also go to 1 Thessalonians 1 and see it's not God's intention to poor his wrath out on his people.
+We can also go to 1 Thessalonians 1 and see it's not God's intention to pour his wrath out on his people.
 Paul is saying to these folks that they are an example of faith being lived out.
-Paul noted that from the beginning when they heard the gospel, (middle of verse 9) "how you turned to God from idols to serve the living and true God, 10 and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come."
+Paul noted that from the beginning, when they heard the gospel:

-"For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,"
+“For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,” (1 Thessalonians 5:9)

-In my Father's house are many mansions: if it were not so, I would have told you.
+In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
+(John 14:2-3)

 He will receive us to Him so we can go where He is!
-During that day, a Jew would recognize these words as the phrase used by the groom in a wedding.
-A groom would say those words to his bride and then leave to build an addition onto his father's house before returning for his bride.
+During that day, a Jew would recognize these words as the phrase used by the groom at a wedding.
+A groom would say those words to his bride and then leave to build an addition to his father’s house before returning for his bride.
 Once that room was complete to the father's satisfaction, the father would send the groom to go get his bride.
 As far as the bride was concerned, she didn't know when he would return, not the day or the hour.
 She could be waiting up to a year!
-He may come as a thief in the middle of the night, at an hour she might not think, with a loud cry, and a procession of trumpet blast and his friends saying "Behold!
-The Bridegroom Comes!"
+He may come as a thief in the middle of the night, at an hour she might not think, with a loud cry, and a procession of trumpet blasts and his friends saying, “Behold!
+The Bridegroom Comes!”

 The rapture is the bridegroom returning for His bride.
 This rapture is a mysterious thing.
 You won't find the word rapture in your bible.
-Yet, the picture of the rapture is present in several places and several ways.
+Yet, the picture of the rapture is present in several places and in several ways.
 The first picture we should look at is the passage we just read.
 John was about his business.
 He looked up and saw a door open to heaven.
-Then he heard the sound of a trumpet and the voice said, Come up here.
+Then he heard the sound of a trumpet, and the voice said, Come up here.
 Immediately he was in the spirit and before the throne of God.

 Enoch walked with God for 300 years after he had kids.
-Then one day Enoch walked with God; and he was not, for God took him.
+Then, one day, Enoch walked with God, and he was not, for God took him.
 Enoch passed from life on earth to heaven without death.

 We also see pictures of the rapture when God removed his people from his judgment.
 We see this when the righteous Noah is closed in the ark before the flood.
 We can look to the story of righteous Lot as a picture of God removing His people from judgment.
 Lot was brought out of Sodom before God rained down fire and brimstone on it.